-- All members of the Audit Committee are independent directors, as defined by the SEC and NASDAQ. - The three members of the Audit Committee have knowledge of accounting for both their own businesses as well as for the Company.
-The three members of the Audit Committee have considerable experience operating his own marketing consulting firm, his own animal health company and a forprofit, privately-held commercial enterprise, respectively. - Internal audit work of the Company is performed by its Director of Finance and Administration, Senior Accountant and Office Manager. - The Company also continuously reviews, at its own initiative, the expertise of the members of its Board of Directors and its Audit Committee.
+- All three members of the Audit Committee are independent directors, as defined by the SEC and NASDAQ. - The three members of the Audit Committee have knowledge of accounting for both their own businesses as well as for the Company.
+The three members of the Audit Committee have considerable experience operating his own marketing consulting firm, his own animal health company and a forprofit, privately-held commercial enterprise, respectively. - Internal audit work of the Company is performed by its Director of Finance and Administration, Finance and Administrative Associate II, Finance and Administrative Associate I and Manager of Administrative Operations. - The Company also continuously reviews, at its own initiative, the expertise of the members of its Board of Directors and its Audit Committee.